mercedezvdw/ram_ah/README.md

 After this, the user needs to install the required packages, listed in 'requirements.txt'.
 The user now needs to open the 'ram_ah' directory in the preferred code editor.

-Now, the user simply needs to type `python main.py` into the command line and press enter, and the code will run.
 For more information regarding the command line use `python main.py --help`.
 To run an algorithm use `--algo "name_algorithm" --district "district_number"`.
 Optional: use `--plot` to make a plot of the results.

 Here's an example how it works:
 ```